cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 Changes this week:

-- In the WebCrypto API, encrypt and decrypt operations are now supported for the “AES-CTR” encryption algorithm.
+- In the WebCrypto API, encrypt and decrypt operations are now supported for the "AES-CTR" encryption algorithm.
 - For Durable Objects, CPU time limits are now enforced on the object level rather than the request level.
-Each time a new request arrives, the time limit is “topped up” to 500ms.
+Each time a new request arrives, the time limit is "topped up" to 500ms.
 After the (free) beta period ends and Durable Objects becomes generally available, we will increase this to 30 seconds.
 - When a Durable Object exceeds its CPU time limit, the entire object will be discarded and recreated.
 Previously, we allowed subrequest requests to continue using the same object, but this was dangerous because hitting the CPU time limit can leave the object in an inconsistent state.
 - Long running Durable Objects are given more subrequest quota as additional WebSocket messages are sent to them, to avoid the problem of a long-running Object being unable to make any more subrequests after it has been held open by a particular WebSocket for a while.
-- When a Durable Object’s code is updated, or when its isolate is reset due to exceeding the memory limit, all stubs pointing to the object will become invalidated and have to be recreated.
+- When a Durable Object's code is updated, or when its isolate is reset due to exceeding the memory limit, all stubs pointing to the object will become invalidated and have to be recreated.
 This is consistent with what happens when the CPU time is exceeded, or when stubs become disconnected due to random network errors.
 This behavior is useful, as apps can now assume that two messages sent to the same stub will be delivered to exactly the same live instance (if they are delivered at all).
 Apps which do not care about this property should recreate their stubs for every request; there is no performance penalty from doing so.
-- When a Durable Object’s isolate exceeds its memory limit, an exception with an explanatory message will now be thrown to the caller, instead of “internal error”.
+- When a Durable Object's isolate exceeds its memory limit, an exception with an explanatory message will now be thrown to the caller, instead of "internal error".
-- When a Durable Object exceeds its CPU time limit, an exception with an explanatory message will now be thrown to the caller, instead of “internal error”.
+- When a Durable Object exceeds its CPU time limit, an exception with an explanatory message will now be thrown to the caller, instead of "internal error".
-- `wrangler tail` now reports CPU-time-exceeded exceptions with an explanatory message instead of “internal error”.
+- `wrangler tail` now reports CPU-time-exceeded exceptions with an explanatory message instead of "internal error".

 ## 2021-04-19